About

 The Leadership Team

 Board members are appointed by the Board and serve two-year renewable terms.
 The Board provides general direction for Animal Rescue Project, safeguards its Code of Conduct, and provides financial oversight.
-The Board is organized into three committees:

 Governance Committee